dr3dr3/template-gitops/README.md

-# template-gitops
+# GitOps
-Template repository for GitOps to support CI/CD pipeline and solutions
+Repository for GitOps to support CI/CD pipeline and solutions